 They are in the prison because their school is being fumigated and the state loans them the prison for the detention because that would happen.
 For five students.
-The five students, Alexandra (Alex Frnka), Jessica (Sarah Davenport), Barrett (Henry Zaga), Kevin (Coy Stewart) and Taylor (Jennifer Robyn Jacobs).
+The five students are; Alexandra (Alex Frnka), Jessica (Sarah Davenport), Barrett (Henry Zaga), Kevin (Coy Stewart) and Taylor (Jennifer Robyn Jacobs).

 Alexandra is a hot pants wearing, wannabe vixen, who insist on making trouble.
 Barrett is a pretty boy jock, Kevin is a bible carrying black kid, Jessica is a goody-two-shoes, collegiate athlete and Taylor is a tomboy with a skateboard.
 Overseeing this disparate rabble is Ms Presley (Gillian Vigman) their strict principle.